 A local favorite, Santa Fe Trail connects White Rock Lake and historic Deep Ellum, the hippest neighborhood in East Dallas, by a 12-foot-wide concrete path.
 Start your adventure where Garland Rd. and Gaston Ave. intersect, and ride the four miles down to the land of watering holes, graffiti walls, and eclectic shops for your touring pleasure.
 After you’ve refueled and relaxed, hop back on your bike take the path back to home base.

 Need a little peace and quiet?
-The Oak Cliff bike trail is as secluded as it gets within the city walls, with six-plus miles of well-wooded area that (according to regulars) can make it easy to get lost.
+The Oak Cliff bike trail is as secluded as it gets within the city walls, with eight miles of well-wooded area that (according to regulars) can make it easy to get lost.
 Which, for most, is part of the appeal.
 Let go of your sense of direction and take your wheels through the fields of wildflowers for a tranquil morning or afternoon trek you won’t forget.

 Get the latest news on Dallas’s fitness scene.